Robust Learning with Progressive Data Expansion Against Spurious Correlation: Related Work

 The first theoretical analysis of spurious correlation is provided by \citet{sagawa2020investigation}.
 For self-supervised learning, \citet{chen2020self} shows that fine-tuning with pre-trained models can reduce the harmful effects of spurious features. \citet{ye2022freeze} provides guarantees in the presence of label noise that core features are learned well only when less noisy than spurious features.
-Existing theoretical work only provides analyses of linear models.
+These theoretical works only provide analyses of linear models.
 Meanwhile, a parallel line of work has established theoretical analysis of nonlinear CNNs in the more realistic setting~\citet{allen2020towards,zou2021understanding,wen2021toward,chen2022towards,jelassi2022towards}.
 Our work builds on this line of research and generalizes it to the study of spurious features.
+Lastly, we notice that a concurrent work~\citep{chen2023towards} also uses tensor power method~\citep{allen2020towards} to analyze the learning of spurious features v.s. invariant features, but in the setting of out-of-distribution generalization.